wu-lee/rushkoff-archive/docs/_articles/permanent-revolution-occupying-democracy.md

 Computers give us a way to see such systems in terms of their feedback and iteration.
 Fractals--the paisley graphics churned out by computers--are really just visualizations of the feedback and iteration of nonlinear equations.
 Their power is in their ability to render previously incomprehensible systems in graphics that make sense to the human viewer.
 As a result, we become more ready to understand feedback as an ongoing phenomenon rather than some occasional event.

-The Sociological Quarterly 54 (2013) 159-228 © 2013 Midwest Sociological Society

-165

-Permanent Revolution

-Douglas Rushkoff

-Issue One: The Role of New Social Media

-PERMANENT REVOLUTION: Occupying Democracy

-Douglas Rushkoff*

-Utrecht University

-stial of interactive and network

-Qushkoff 1998) in which I out els of public intervention not just in

-\*Direct all correspondence to Douglas Rushkoff, 157 Southside Ave, Hastings on Hudson, NY 10706; e-mail: rushkoff@rushkoff.com

-**164**

-The Sociological Quarterly 54 (2013) 159-228 © 2013 Midwest Sociological Society

-Permanent Revolution

-Douglas Rushkoff

-In politics, _f_or example, feedback used t_o o_ccur primarily in fou_r-y_ear cycles.
-The populace would vote for a president, that president w_o_ul_d_ g_o about his job, and then four years later he would get feedback in the fo_rm of being grante_d ano_ther term or kicked out of office_._ Pollsters arose to obtain f_ee_dback at tighter intervals _so_ that a poli tician could adjust policy (or even just his communicati_o_n about p_olic_y_)_ d_uri_ng his term.
-Digital technology, from live Twitter f_ee_d_s t_o real_-_time peopl_emete_r results now allows for instantaneous feedback.
-In a digital environment, _fe_edback and itera tion fold into one another.
+In politics, for example, feedback used to occur primarily in four-year cycles.
+The populace would vote for a president, that president would go about his job, and then four years later he would get feedback in the form of being granted another term or kicked out of office.
+Pollsters arose to obtain feedback at tighter intervals so that a politician could adjust policy (or even just his communication about policy) during his term.
+Digital technology--from live Twitter feeds to real-time peoplemeter results--now allows for instantaneous feedback.
+In a digital environment, feedback and iteration fold into one another.

-Second and similarly, in a digital environment, narrati_v_es no l_o_nger work quite like they used to.
-Thanks to the remote control, the digital vide_o rec_order, the _j_oystick, an_d_ the mouse, traditional stories are de_c_onstructed, channel surfed, and fast forwarded (Rushkoff 1995).
-Aristotle was likely the first to identify the way that au_di_ences are carried through a story through their identification with a character. _T_his identification allows the audience to go up into tension as the tragic hero makes a series of decision_s_ that put him into jeopardy.
+Second and similarly, in a digital environment, narratives no longer work quite like they used to.
+Thanks to the remote control, the digital video recorder, the joystick, and the mouse, traditional stories are deconstructed, channel surfed, and fast forwarded (Rushkoff 1995).
+Aristotle was likely the first to identify the way that audiences are carried through a story through their identification with a character.
+This identification allows the audience to go up into tension as the tragic hero makes a series of decisions that put him into jeopardy.
 If the audience could make any decisions on its own, they might have a way out other than to continue along with the character into peril, where they will ultimately have to accept the playwright's choice of how things end up.
-Like wise, anthropologist Joseph Campbell spent a career analyzing what he called "the hero's journey," a shape he believed was common to most mythology.
+Likewise, anthropologist Joseph Campbell spent a career analyzing what he called "the hero's journey," a shape he believed was common to most mythology.
 This journey into peril for later redemption again required a captive audience, incapable of making its own decisions.
-These narrative techniques, as well as audience captivity, **were eventu** ally exploited by broadcast advertisers who learned to enact them in just 30 seconds, all for the benefit of a product.
-As audiences attained interactivity, however, the captivity required for this sort of propaganda—as well as the rest of traditional storytelling became threatened.
+These narrative techniques, as well as audience captivity, were eventually exploited by broadcast advertisers who learned to enact them in just 30 seconds, all for the benefit of a product.
+As audiences attained interactivity, however, the captivity required for this sort of propaganda—as well as the rest of traditional storytelling--became threatened.
 With escape as close as the push of a button, audiences of all kinds become intolerant of the anxiety associated with the rising tension of a story.

 In the deconstructed, cut-and-paste mashup of digital media, the messianic, ends-justify-the-means values of traditional journeys no longer find an environment consonant with their value systems.
 This is the realm of ongoing fantasy role-playing, not tragically terminal heroes.
 The digital environment is not a place for extended struggles, charismatic leaders followed by masses, or winner-takes-all campaigns.
-The structure of digital entertainment and problem solving is less like agonistic play with victors and vanquished than it is like James Carse's (1997) “infinite game”-one played for the sake of play.
+The structure of digital entertainment and problem solving is less like agonistic play with victors and vanquished than it is like James Carse's (1997) “infinite game”--one played for the sake of play.
 The object of the game is to keep the game going as long as possible.

 This sensibility extends to the third characteristic of the digital media environment, its emphasis on prototyping over product.
 The shareware culture of the Internet led to what are known as “public betas"—the release of unfinished software to the public for testing and improvement.
 As Media Lab director Joichi Ito has explained (Ito 2011), there is no point testing a product in-house when there is a willing population of users out there ready to bang on one's programs.
 Besides, there is no time (see feedback and iteration above) to finish a product before seeing how people are going to react to it.
 Better to incorporate feedback into one's software in an ongoing fashion.

-The Sociological Quarterly 54 (2013) 159-228 O 2013 Midwest Sociological Society

-**_16_7**

-_Perma_nent Revo_l_ution

-Douglas Rushkoft

-**Sw_ingl_i_ne_**
+\--HERE

 discussed in many forums is